List of For Better or For Worse characters: Other

 Elizabeth Patterson's cat.
 Though her breed is never clearly identified by the strip, many readers speculated she was a gray tabby mix.
 Discovered as a stray kitten by Elizabeth's student Jesse, he manipulates Elizabeth to take her in.
 Initially unreceptive to the expense, messes and shedding hair, Elizabeth comes to enjoy her cat.
-(Shiimsa, pronounced "SHEEM-sah", means "little animal friend" in Ojibwe.)
+(Shiimsa, pronounced "SHEEM-sah", means "little animal friend" in a tribal Ojibwe language.)
 Shiimsa moves back to Milborough with Elizabeth but whether Shiimsa remains at the Patterson family home with the other pets or moves to Anthony's house after Elizabeth's marriage was not shown.